Exploring the Labyrinth of Goubert Food Market in Pondicherry, India

 Goubert food market in Pondicherry, South India.

-Goubert Market isn’t just a place you go for food, you can buy everything here – woven baskets, saris, leather goods, silk, jewellery, flowers and just about everything and anything – but the food is the main reason people flock to it and for good reason.
-The produce is fresh, varied and reasonably priced.
+The produce is fresh, varied, and reasonably priced.
 It is also where many local restaurants get their daily supplies so if you really want to see it in full swing arrive early.
+It’ll be hectic but arguably more atmospheric.

 Named after Édouard Goubert, the first Chief Minister of Pondicherry, the market branches off from M.G.
 Road and into a myriad of narrow alleyways each offering a host of items for sale.